-Sacramento is a large city located in the state of California.
-With a population of 479,686 people and 171 constituent neighborhoods, Sacramento is the sixth largest community in California.
+Sacramento is a very large city located in the state of California.
+With a population of 525,041 people and 194 constituent neighborhoods, Sacramento is the sixth largest community in California.

 Housing costs in Sacramento are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Sacramento is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sacramento is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Sacramento who work in office and administrative support (16.76%), sales jobs (9.68%) and management occupations (8.90%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sacramento is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sacramento is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Sacramento who work in office and administrative support (12.41%), sales jobs (9.27%), and management occupations (8.90%).

 Also of interest is that Sacramento has more people living here who work in computers and math than 95% of the places in the US.

 A relatively large number of people in Sacramento telecommute to their jobs.
 Overall, about 8.90% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.